nadavshemesh/silver-reversing-sct/readme.md

 ## Introduction

-This tool’s purpose is to translate the game’s .sct files to a readable file format and to translate it back into .sct format that the game’s engine can read.
+This tool’s purpose is to decompile the game’s .sct files to a readable file format (.tsct) and to compile it back into .sct format that the game’s engine can read.

 This tool was created to further investigate the game’s inner workings.